interactive-fiction-class/interactive-fiction-class.github.io/index.md

 : Last day of class is April 23, 2020

 Office hours
-: Daphne - Thursdays after class
+: Lara - Thursdays after class
 : Chris - by appointment

 <!--